 As an expert in the travel industry, I have been closely following the recent developments regarding the relaxation of travel restrictions in the United States.
-On Friday, the Centers for Disease Control and Prevention (CDC) that relaxes many policies from the COVID era, including the indoor mask mandate.
+On Friday, the Centers for Disease Control and Prevention (CDC) released new guidance that relaxes many policies from the COVID era, including the indoor mask mandate.
 This is a significant step towards returning to pre-pandemic travel norms and has been met with both excitement and relief by those in the travel industry.
 The Biden administration has also announced that they will remove the requirement for Covid-19 testing for incoming air travelers from abroad on Sunday, ending one of the pandemic's oldest travel restrictions.
-This decision has been welcomed by airlines and other companies in the travel industry had repeatedly pressured the administration to withdraw the requirement, arguing that it was hurting demand for international travel.
-The travel industry has been one of the most affected by the pandemic.
+This decision has been welcomed by airlines and other companies in the travel industry, who have been pressuring the administration to withdraw the requirement for months.

-For his part, the vice-president of government relations of the Travel Technology Association, Mike Liptak, said in a statement that travel and tourism are key to economic recovery from the pandemic.
+For his part, Mike Liptak, vice-president of government relations for the Travel Technology Association, emphasized that travel and tourism are crucial for economic recovery from the pandemic.
 Nick Calio, CEO of Airlines for America, the lobbying group for the largest U. S. airlines, also expressed support for this decision.
 He stated that the industry looks forward to continuing to work with the Administration to prioritize the safety and well-being of the traveling public and ensure that air travel policies are guided by science.

-The Centers for Disease Control and Prevention will re-evaluate the decision in 90 days, according to a senior Biden administration official.
-The travel industry clashed with the Biden and Trump administrations during the pandemic over regulations aimed at curbing the spread of Covid-19, including a strict ban on most foreign visitors to the United States, which has significantly impacted the industry.
-While the removal of testing requirements is a positive step, it is important to note that most non-citizen visitors to the United States will still need to show proof of vaccination against Covid-19 before flying to the United States, do you have any confidential news?
-We want to hear from you.
+However, it is important to note that this decision will be re-evaluated in 90 days according to a senior Biden administration official.
+The travel industry has clashed with both the Biden and Trump administrations during the pandemic over regulations aimed at curbing the spread of Covid-19.
+This includes a strict ban on most foreign visitors to the United States, which has significantly impacted the industry.
+While the removal of testing requirements is a positive step, it is important to note that most non-citizen visitors to the United States will still need to show proof of vaccination against Covid-19 before flying.
+If you have any confidential news regarding these changes, we want to hear from you.
 Stay updated with the latest updates on travel restrictions by subscribing to our newsletter and learning more about our products and services.
+On Friday, White House Deputy Press Secretary Kevin Muñoz tweeted that the need for testing will be based on science and the context of circulating variants.
+This means that if there is a surge in cases or new variants emerge, testing requirements may be reinstated.

-Department of State, provided they are fully vaccinated against COVID-19.Since the coronavirus emerged, the travel and tourism industry has been shaken, with hotel blockades, travel bans and airlines canceling flights, as different countries have intensified their measures to try to prevent the spread of the disease.
-These entry regulations required that all travelers over the age of two, regardless of their vaccination status or citizenship, be tested for COVID-19 no more than one day before flying to the U. S.In addition to considering COVID-19 requirements, travelers must ensure that they have an appropriate travel authorization, such as an ESTA (Electronic Travel Authorization System) or a visa, depending on the purpose and duration of the trip to the U. These requirements are crucial for ensuring a smooth and hassle-free travel experience.
+These entry regulations required that all travelers over the age of two, regardless of their vaccination status or citizenship, be tested for COVID-19 no more than one day before flying to the U. S.In addition to considering COVID-19 requirements, travelers must also ensure that they have an appropriate travel authorization, such as an ESTA (Electronic Travel Authorization System) or a visa, depending on the purpose and duration of their trip to the U. These requirements are crucial for ensuring a smooth and hassle-free travel experience.